donaldpiret/github-pivotal-flow/README.md

 #	new file:   dolor.txt
 #
 ```

+### `git publish`
+This command pushes your changes back to the origin, and opens a pull request on Github for your branch.

 ### `git finish [--no-complete]`
 This command finishes a story by merging and cleaning up its branch and then pushing the changes to a remote server.